junxit/us-congress-code/title-42/chapter-6a/sec-290ee-4.md

 section: 290ee–4
 ---

 # § 290ee–4.
-Mental and behavioral health outreach and education on college campuses
+Mental and behavioral health outreach and education at institutions of higher education

 - **(a)** *Purpose* It is the purpose of this section to increase access to, and reduce the stigma associated with, mental health services to ensure that students at institutions of higher education have the support necessary to successfully complete their studies.
 - **(b)** *National public education campaign* The Secretary, acting through the Assistant Secretary and in collaboration with the Director of the Centers for Disease Control and Prevention, shall convene an interagency, public-private sector working group to plan, establish, and begin coordinating and evaluating a targeted public education campaign that is designed to focus on mental and behavioral health on the campuses of institutions of higher education.
 Such campaign shall be designed to—